-A VERY RELIGIOUS PEOPLY.
-There are hundreds of churches besides the cathedrals, and also little buildings for prayer in many places on the streets; they are very The interior is equally fine and the beauty careful not to pass one of any of them without the utmost reverence.
-You are riding in a street car when suddenly every hat will come off and all are crossing themselves.
-I was fortunate in having friends residing You look around to see what is the matter tn the city, who spared no pains to make and find you are passing some church, though it may be at a distance from it.
-Even the "drosky" drivers, though it must necessitate the utmost ingenuity at times to pick their way through the crowded streets at the pace they go, still are always on the lookout for the praying places, and seldom pass one without removing their hat bowin'
+A VERY RELIGIOUS PEOPLE.

+There are hundreds of churches besides the cathedrals, and also little buildings for prayer in a street car when suddenly every hat will come off and all are crossing themselves.
+You look around to see what is the matter and find you are passing some church, though it may be at a distance from it.
+Even the "drosky" drivers, though it must necessitate the utmost ingenuity at times to pick their way through the crowded streets at pass one without removing their hat bowing and crossing themselves.

-and crossing themselves.
-Of all the cities we have seen St. P. burg is the most bewildering, and o d Posi these streets.
-The signs are all I e one of Mesian, of wards, while the strange lange ritten backside renders the position still age on every more difficult. can manage in some way-1 make signs he hereafter, as this letter m -but more of this ust go to the mail.
+Of all the cities we have seen St. Peters. burg is the most bewildering, and one can scarcely be placed in a more confused position than to be set down alone in one of these streets.
+The signs are all Russian, of course, and look like Greek written backwards, while the strange language on every side renders the position still more difficult.
+However, at long as one can make signs her can manage in some way-but more of this hereafter, as this letter must go to the mail.

-Sir Richard Br
+Sir Richard Burton's Opinion.

-rton's Opinion Sir Richard Burt n, the veteran African , present staying in Paris, " I do not der lowing letter ;mysterious wh pair of Stauley oven if the zel should tr ate Pasha of the Bahr-sl Chaprobable.
+Sir Richard Burton, the veteran African traveller, who is at present staying in Paris, has written the following letter ;-